mukeshsoni/react-charts-plus/README.md

 # react-charts-plus

-This is a fork of great [react-d3-components](https://github.com/codesuki/react-d3-components) repo.
+This is a fork of awesome [react-d3-components](https://github.com/codesuki/react-d3-components) repo.
 I have forked it since we needed to add stuff in our org which might not have been generic enough for react-d3-component users.

 Some of the things i have done extra -
 - allow user of brush to send in custom styles and classnames for extent and background